munnep/TFE_aws_external/snapshot_restore.md

 ```
 terraform apply
 ```
-- You know have a running PostgreSQL environment restored.
+- You now have a running PostgreSQL environment restored.
 You need to restore the S3 bucket to the same point in time.
 The output shows the example code for the `s3-pit-restore` command
 ```
 Apply complete!
 Resources: 1 added, 1 changed, 0 destroyed.